The Top 6 Ways to Maximize Your Visibility on eBay

 List Multiple Items Separately

-It’s true that eBay provides multiple item listing formats.
+It’s true that eBay provides multiple items listing formats.
 This can be tempting because they appear to let you sell lots of items from a single listing, thereby saving you time and trouble.
 The problem is that if you list 200 items in one listing, and your competitor lists one item in each of 200 listings, your competitor will appear in search results 200 times more than you.

 Multiple item listings can be useful, but if you have fewer than ten items to sell, it is often more helpful to list each of them separately.
 This ensures that your listings come up often in search results.